thiago4go/dapr-workshop/docs/challenge-4/dotnet.md

 Now let's move to the Workflow itself.
 The Dapr Workflow engine will take care of scheduling and execution of the order tasks, including managing failures and retries.

-Inside the `/Workflows` folder, create a file called `PizzaOrderingWorkflow.cs`.
+Create a `Workflows` folder inside the `PizzaWorkflow` folder.
+Inside this `/Workflows` folder, create a file called `PizzaOrderingWorkflow.cs`.
 Populate with the code below:

 ```csharp
 using Dapr.Workflow;